The Texas Goat Dictionary

 Milk Fever -A slight elevation of temperature following kidding, said to be due to the establishment of the secretion of milk, but probably the same as absorption fever, an afebrile metabolic disease, occurring shortly after parturition in goats, characterised by hypocalcemia and manifested by loss of consciousness and general paralysis.

-ml- Milliliter, same as cc; method for measurment of medication in a syringe.
+ml- Milliliter, same as cc; the method for measurement of medication in a syringe.

 Monogastric -Mammals that have one stomach, goats are born using only one of the four stomachs they are born with.